scott062/Adv360-Pro-ZMK/README.md

 # ADV360-PRO-ZMK

+Using ZMK fork provided by Kinesis - possible conflicting versions may necessitate using local builds or further customization that will diverge from stable ZMK / stable Kinesis ZMK.

+This specific keymap is copied from Primeagen's https://github.com/ThePrimeagen/Adv360-Pro-ZMK/blob/V1.69_prime/config/adv360.keymap, but modified for Kinesis ZMK v2.0 while Primeagen's original is based on outdated/custom version.

 ## Modifying the keymap

 ~~There is a GUI for editing the keymap.
 It is available at https://kinesiscorporation.github.io/Adv360-Pro-GUI~~

-Can't use GUI for special modifiers this config uses
+Can't use GUI for special modifiers this config uses.
+Modify the files directly (ex. adv360.keymap)

 ## Building the Firmware with GitHub Actions